maheshsabnis/NetFrwk_Projects/Assignments.md

 # Date: 26-July-2022
 1. Create a Currency Converter User Control like Google Gives
 2. Refer the  HOL_2_UserControls_Custom_COntrols.pdf for Creating Custom Control

+# Date: 27-July-2022

+1. Modify the MVC_Application by adding Controller for Employee and Its CRUD Action methods with Views